AKARA-Black Eyed Peas

 Making Akara- The Nigerian Way

-Salt is believed to destroy the leavening property of beans.
-This is what prevents the spattering of the beans batter during frying.
-Then soak the beans in water for 2 hours to make them soft enough for your blender.
-If you will grind it using the heavy-duty grinders in Nigerian markets, it will not be necessary to soak the beans for extended periods of time.
-Cut the pepper and onions into desirable sizes
+Salt is believed to destroy the leavening properties of beans, which prevents the batter from spattering during frying.
+To prepare the beans, soak them in water for 2 hours to ensure they become soft enough for your blender.
+If you’re using the heavy-duty grinders found in Nigerian markets, you won’t need to soak the beans for as long.

-The operators of the heavy-duty grinders in Nigerian markets don't even add water when grinding beans for Akara.
-The less water you add at the grinding stage, the more the beans batter will stay together during frying thereby reducing spatter.
-Also, do not add any other ingredient when grinding the beans for Akara.
-It is believed that other ingredients if added too early, reduce the ability of the ground beans particles to stick together.
+Additionally, do not add any other ingredients when grinding the beans for Akara.
+It is believed that adding other ingredients too early can decrease the ability of the ground bean particles to stick together.

-Set some vegetable oil on the cooker to heat up.
+Set some vegetable oil in the cooker to heat up.
 The oil should be at least 3 inches deep.

 Put some of the ground beans into a mortar.
 This should be the quantity you can fry in one go.

-Stir the beans puree with the pestle in a continuous circular motion.
-You need to apply some pressure so that you can energize the particles of the beans puree.
+Stir the bean puree with the pestle in a continuous circular motion.
+You need to apply some pressure so that you can energize the particles of the bean puree.

-This stirring technique releases the gas that will act as a leavening agent to the beans particles, making them rise and somehow stick together.
-This will be like the yeast making the dough rise in Puff Puff or what folding does to cake batter.
+This stirring technique releases the gas that will act as a leavening agent to the bean particles, making them rise and somehow stick together.
+This will be like the yeast making the dough rise in Puff Puff, or what folding does to cake batter.

-Keep stirring till the ground beans appear whiter and you can perceive its peculiar aroma.
+Keep stirring till the ground beans appear whiter and you can perceive their peculiar aroma.

 Add some water till you get the consistency shown in the video below.

-Once the oil is hot, add the onions and pepper to the beans puree in the mortar.
+Once the oil is hot, add the onions and pepper to the bean puree in the mortar.
 Stir well.

 Important points to note when making Akara